NyaMeeEain/Programming_Syntax-Grammar/Win32 API With C Programming.md

 # Win32 API With C Programming
+Any Windows programming should have  a main entry point.
 WinMain() function is the entry point of windows API which is called by the system as the initial entry point for a Win32-based application.

 ###WinMain Syntax
 ```